jameshayek/jameshayek/README.md

 - Workflow automation for technical and field operations
 - Python and PowerShell utilities
 - Data cleanup, analysis, and reporting pipelines
-- Technical documentation and closeout package automation
+- Technical documentation and automation
 - Lightweight dashboards and internal tools

 ## Current Interests

-- Making repetitive engineering work easier to audit and repeat
+- Making repetitive work easier to audit and repeat
-- Turning field data into clear, client-ready outputs
+- Turning data into clear, client-ready outputs
 - Building small tools that remove friction from project delivery

 ## Contact